 So the answer is, no, you don’t have to go to your pediatrician, but you’re certainly welcome to, and it’s really helpful to have a conversation to ask them your questions to go over any concerns you have.

 That’s something that we do as pediatricians, we answer a lot of questions for families,

 If your child is of an eligible age they can go to any of the COVID vaccination sites.
 And if you’re looking for a site near you, you can go to vaccines.gov to find a COVID site in your community.

 I didn’t have to pay anything to get the vaccine.
 Will it cost anything to vaccinate my kids?

 Tell somebody, tell your neighbor, tell everyone, shout it from the rooftops: these vaccines are a hundred percent free.

-For children 12 and above and for adults as well, anybody can get vaccinated for free.
 Regardless of immigration status, regardless of whether you have insurance or not.

 Speaking for anxious, parents and caregivers everywhere.
 I appreciate you.
 A huge weight has been lifted off my shoulders.
 Thank you, doctors.
 We’re all grateful.